mosTavassoli/RunTogether-UX/M1/milestone1.md

 // ---------------

+// Edition of observation //--------------------
+- some runners had the problem of preparing the best outfit for sport, As an example Roberto said he wants an application to suggest him the appropriate product in addition to show him a plan for running.
+- most of the interviewee insisted on the need to have a plan or schedule for running which could keep them forward and motivated for the next run.

+//----------------------------------------------------

 Based on my observaitons and images I came to these needs :

 1- The runners need a group to join for following same plan, since some people become unmotivated if they run lonely, the group helps them to feel motivated (based on the picture1)